RV Maintenance Checklist

-Whether you own a fifth-wheel, class-A RV, or a pop-up camper, maintenance is very important.
+Whether you own a fifth-wheel, a motorhome, or a pop-up camper, maintenance is very important.
 There are different checks that should be performed on the RV to ensure a safe and worry-free camping season.

-Some checks should be done on a regular basis every time you take your rig out for a trip, while there are some that are yearly maintenance points you should keep track of for a healthy life of your rig.
+Some checks should be carried out every time you take your rig out for a trip, while there are some that are annual maintenance points.
+That said, they're all critical and following this RV maintenance checklist will help you keep track of for a healthy life of your rig.

 You can make the wastewater dump with the help of a sewer hose, as shown in the above picture.
 Use special chemicals available for black water tanks to break up the solid matter and control the odor.
 Regular flushing, together with proper cleaning and frequently sanitizing the tanks can help keep the system running free from any problems.